About Victoria Police

 Reducing Red Tape - Statement of Expectations

 The Licensing & Regulation Division is committed to reducing red tape by promoting greater efficiency and effectiveness in the administration and enforcement of regulation.
-In line with the Victorian Government's objective of reducing red tape, the Minister for Police and Emergency services and Bushfire Response Kim Wells MP, issued a Statement of Expectations (SoE) to the Licensing & Regulation Division on 5 June 2014.
+In line with the Victorian Government's objective of reducing red tape, the Minister for Police the Hon Lisa Neville MP, issued a Statement of Expectations (SoE) to the Licensing & Regulation Division on 23 June 2016.

 The SoE outlines the Government's expectations of how the Licensing & Regulation Division should improve its operations over 2016-17.
 The SoE aims to promote greater efficiency and effectiveness in the administration and enforcement of regulation in the context of facilitating increased business investment and economic activity in Victoria and benefits both the regulator and the community by:

 In order to continue to improve the way we deliver our services to you, Victoria Police is working toward implementing an electronic lodgement process.

 We know you value good customer service.
 Our aim is to give you the best service we can within the statutory parameters we are bound by.
 As such, we value your opinion and want to know about the quality of the service you have been provided as well as if you have any suggestions about how and where we could do better.
 We also want to hear from you if you have a complaint, as your experience can help us to improve our service to you and to others.
 Your complaint will be handled in accordance with LRD's complaints management policy (PDF).